Teach Me

 The recommended daily sodium intake is less than 2300 mg per day for people ages 14 and older.
 To put this in perspective, one teaspoon of table salt has about 2300 mg of sodium.

-“This recommendation is for anyone without pre-existing heart conditions, such as heart failure or high blood pressure,” Shupe said.
+“This recommendation is for anyone without pre-existing heart disease, such as heart failure or high blood pressure,” Shupe said.
 “You may need to limit sodium intake to 1500-1800 mg per day if you are living with congestive heart failure or other serious heart complications.”

 While most people should stick to less than 2300 mg a day, a few folks may have higher sodium requirements, including athletes (or those who sweat a lot) and people with certain medical conditions like cystic fibrosis.